OpenPj/alfresco-process-services-project-sdk/README.md

  * Packaging of Activiti App and Activiti Admin Docker containers with extensions

 `mvn docker:start`

+Build and deploy with Docker the Activiti Admin App with the activiti-admin Maven profile:

+`mvn docker:build -Pactiviti-admin`

 Start your Activiti App Docker container with the following architecture: